samuelsolis/front/README.txt

 5. Go to ADMINISTER - SETTINGS - FRONT_PAGE

 6. Paste in the HTML contents of your front pages.
-If your front page is going to be the same for both logged in and not-logged in users, simply paste the HTML content into both areas displayed.

-7. Go to ADMINISTER - SETTINGS
+7. To test your front_pages, use the following link http://www.example.com/?q=front_page

-8. Set your DEFAULT PAGE to be front_page
+8. Once you are happy with your front_pages, set the DEFAULT FRONT page admin/settings/front_page to point to front_page*

-9. go to ADMINISTER - USERS - CONFIGURE - PERMISSIONS to toggle the ACCESS FRONT_PAGE setting*

-(* IMPORTANT: this sets access to front_page for anonymous user and authenticated user so the users can view them.)
+*you may also change that under admin/settings.

 Hope you find it useful.